📅 Published on September 24, 2025 | 🕒 Last updated on May 11, 2026

 Herniated Disc (Disc Herniation / Slipped Disc)

-Clinical Presentation: Lumbar herniation most commonly affects the L4–L5 and L5–S1 levels, compressing the sciatic nerve and producing classic sciatica—sharp, shooting, or burning pain that radiates from the lower back through the buttock and down the posterior or lateral leg, often accompanied by numbness, tingling (paresthesia), or focal muscle weakness.
+Lumbar herniations most commonly occur at L4–L5 and L5–S1, accounting for approximately 90–95% of all lumbar herniations.
+This typically compresses the sciatic nerve, producing classic sciatica: sharp, burning leg pain radiating from the lower back through the buttock and down the posterior or lateral leg, accompanied by numbness, tingling, or focal motor weakness.[11]

-Risk Factors: Repetitive flexion-rotation movements, heavy lifting, sedentary lifestyle, obesity, smoking, and prior disc degeneration.
+Risk factors: Repetitive flexion-rotation movements, heavy lifting, sedentary lifestyle, obesity, cigarette smoking, and pre-existing disc degeneration.[10][11]

 3. Degenerative Disc Disease (DDD)